Costs for Portable Air Conditioners

 Your owner’s manual will give you complete instructions on how to care for your particular unit.

 As for rentals, no maintenance is required for the short-term rentals, and maintenance contracts are available for long term rentals.

-Generally, the longer the warranty the better quality the portable air conditioner.
+Generally, a longer warranty that covers more parts often indicates a better quality portable air conditioner.
 A typical warranty might cover different areas of the unit differently.
 For example the whole thing may be covered for a certain length of time against defects in materials and / or workmanship.
 But then the compressor motor may be covered for a different length of time.

 These warranties require that you install, maintain and operate your air conditioner according to its manual / instructions.
 Be careful to take care of the unit according to the manual in case you need to make use of its warranty.

 A portable air conditioner’s warranty won’t cover damages from “abuse”, “improper” installation, maintenance or operation.
 Some companies exclude “defects due to acts of God or natural disaster”.
 Many companies won’t honor the warranty if you try to fix it yourself, or if someone other than “authorized trained personnel” attempt to fix it.
 Authorized, trained personnel can be more expensive than other repair services, so you need to weigh the importance of specific knowledge and parts and being able to use a warranty versus cost savings.

 Damages or losses are usually limited to the purchase price of the defective components and may not cover the cost of labor or shipping.